Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Background

 that is,\ $Y_\text{free}$ is the set of strings from the free monoid generated by $V$ followed by the special end-of-generation symbol $\bot$.
 The role of the special symbol $\bot$ is twofold.
 First, it is necessary for a locally normalized model to induce a well-defined probability distribution over variable-length sequences, avoiding probability mass leakage to infinite continuations \citep[Theorem~2.5.3]{cotterell2024formalaspects}.
-Second, it simplifies inference procedures such as greedy search, since sequence generation can be terminated in a principled manner when $\bot$ is selected as the next token.\footnote{More precisely, as $\bot \notin V$, when $\bot$ is selected as the next output token, the new partial output is not contained in $V^*$ but is in $Y_\text{free}$.}
+Second, it simplifies inference procedures such as greedy search, since sequence generation can be terminated in a principled manner when $\bot$ is selected as the next token.\footnote{As $\bot \notin V$, when $\bot$ is selected as the next output token, the new partial output is not contained in $V^*$ but is in $Y_\text{free}$.} The greedy search algorithm for the set of well-formed outputs $Y_\text{free}$ is outlined in Alg.~\ref{alg:greedy_search}.\footnote{Algorithm color code is the following: brown is for greedy state; violet is for constrained hypothesis state; green is for constrained hypothesis interruption condition.}